Loading

 Digital or paper: Which is the more effective note-taking method?

-• If it's an in-person interview with a potential hire, having a laptop wall and typing away can seem distracting.
+• If it's an in-person interview with a potential hire, for example, having a laptop wall and typing away can seem distracting.
 In some stakeholder meetings, it can even be considered rude.
 Similarly, in 1:1 meetings or client calls—even if it's virtual—you don't want to hear the tippy-tappy typing of the keyboard.
 Handwritten is best in these scenarios.

 • Add a page number to every page and index your pages to make your notes easy to find.